 Unemployed and underemployed professionals in the Madison area.

 - Emotional support—The job search can take a toll on you.
-The Job Search Support Group is a source of support from fellow job seekers as well as professional counselors.
+The Job Search Support Group is a source of support from fellow job seekers as well as a professional counselor.

 - Expand your network—You’ve probably heard that networking is critical to your job search.
 Attending group will help you connect with people and increase your networking skills and contacts.

-- Ideas for enhancing your job search—You may have noticed that the job search process has changed in recent years.
+- Ideas for enhancing your job search—The job search process is constantly evolving.
 Learn how to conduct an effective 21st-century job search.

 Resources for job seekers